W3SRotterdam/GCS/README.md

 Please follow the steps below to set-up a fully functioning GCS plugin.

 #### 0. Add the GCS section to a user group.
+You will need to allow your current Umbraco User access to the GCS section via the Umbraco backoffice.
+You can find these settings at the Users section via the left navigational panel.

 #### 1. Create a search page
+GCS needs a page to display the search results.
+Therefore create a new document type with template in the umbraco backoffice.

 #### 2. Back office configuration
 After you've installed this plugin some mandatory configuration needs to be performed.